 There is no end to this experimenting.
 You finish the game and you immediately want immediately to try again, this time with totally different classes.
 How cool is it to be a trainer and coach monsters?
 Did you control all the enemies while being a blue mage?
 Can a geomancer really access areas in dungeon that were so hard to get to?
 What are the advantages and the disadvantages of a berserker?
 What is the perfect balance between your four party members?
 In short - the game is a treasure chest that can hardly ever be emptied.

 Aside from the gameplay, there are other things to like.
-The music is beautiful, as always, and even though the story is a letdown, there are plenty of typical Final Fantasy-like dramatic situations and touching moments scattered around.
+The music is beautiful as always (the intro, in particular, sounds almost symphonic despite being synthesized), and even though the story is somewhat of a letdown, there are plenty of typical Final Fantasy-ish dramatic situations and touching moments scattered around.
 You'll easily recognize familiar motives such as sacrifice, mind-controlling, love, and so on.
-The characters are perhaps not as interesting as those of "FF4" or "FF6", but they are still rather cute.
-I especially liked Faris and Galuf.
+And don't forget the humorous moments, such as lamenting the absence of Playboy from the castle library.

 The BadEvery game needs gameplay above all, but Japanese RPGs also strive to convey emotional connection with their worlds and their stories.
 It is in that respect that Final Fantasy V comes across as mildly disappointing.
 Whether it is crucial or not depends on your preferences.
 Personally, I value gameplay much more, but it can't be denied that some of the series' magic was lost in this installment.